Sher-Chowdhury/api-study-guide/02-jwt.md

 A http request is made up of 4 parts:

 - path
 - query string
 - header
 - body

 a jwt can be included to any of the above 4 sections.
-However "path" or "query string" are not good place to include jwts, because they are usually https/tls decrypted by the recipient server and stored in the server logs.
+However "path" or "query string" are not good places to include jwts, because they are usually https/tls decrypted by the recipient server and stored in the server logs.